jakobhviid/BigDataCourseExercises/infrastructure/README.md

 3. The script outputs the kubeconfig files for each student in the folder `~/tmp/<namespace>-kubeconfig.yaml`
 4. Distribute the kubeconfig files to the students.

+## Share the kubeconfig file with the students
+The kubeconfig file is the configuration file that the students will use to connect to the Kubernetes cluster.
+The file is generated in the previous step and should be shared with the students in a secure manner.

+The current approach is to share the file through a secure messaging service directly to the students SDU email account.
+Please use a similar examples as this Python [sent_msg.py](./share_kubeconfigs/sent_msg.py) script to share the kubeconfig files.

 ## Add custom domain to Kubernetes API Certificates

 1. Update the csr.conf.template in ´certs´ folder in the ´microk8s´ cluster